 Answers to Frequently Asked Questions

 Yes, all examinations originally scheduled to happen this year are going ahead as planned.
 The exam schedule has not changed, so the date and times of the examinations communicated to you will not change.
-The difference this time is that instead of coming to the College to do the examination, you will enter through a Zoom Exam Session.
+The difference this time is that instead of coming to the College to do the examination, you will log in to the Better Examinations proctored exam system.

 The start time for all examinations are set using Irish Standard Time.
 This ensures that all learners get to see the examination paper at exactly the same time and no one sits it after it has become public.
 This ensures the integrity of the awards for all learners.
 The college recognises and regrets that the use of Irish Standard Time involves inconvenience for learners in different time zones.

 If you are scheduled to sit an examination in January 2022, then you are still expected to do so.
 Normal deferral arrangements are in place and if you are not in a position to sit the examination in January, you can apply to your faculty for a deferral in the normal way.